rero/developer-resources/data/jsonschema.md

 - A description is optional.
 - If used, it should add information to the title.
-- It's considered as an help for the form user.
+- It's considered as a form help for the end user.
 - It's a sentence, it begins with a capital letter and ends with a punctuation mark.
 - In English, only the first word has a capitalized initial.